 University of Maryland

 Henry Baggett/Susan Maloney

 CDC - Thailand

-Each Working Group has a Team Leader from the PERCH Core Team whose responsibility is to direct that section of the project in keeping with the scientific objectives, in a consistent manner across Working Groups, whilst accounting for inherent variations in site capacity and practical setting.
-It is the responsibility for the Team Leader and the PERCH coordinators assigned to that Working Group to convene regular communication, and identify and propose approaches to the study design, conduct and monitoring.
-The Team Leaders report to the PERCH PI and co-PIs.
+During the conduct of the study, several working groups (see organogram), consisting of a Team Leader, a PERCH Core Team coordinator, and members from each of the site teams, were active.
+The responsibility of the team leader was to direct that section of the study in keeping with the scientific objectives while accounting for inherent variations in site capacity and resources.
+The Team Leader and the PERCH coordinators assigned to the Working Group convened regular meetings to identify challenges in study design and conduct and to propose and implement solutions.
+The Team Leaders reported to the PERCH PI and co-PIs.

-Core Team members participate in Working Groups according to their experience and knowledge.
-Dr. O'Brien participates in all Working Groups, assuring there is cross working group cohesion and integration.
-The Team Leaders report to the PERCH Core Team on a weekly basis thereby assuring that Working Group decisions, needs and approaches are kept on track from a strategic, budget and scientific perspective.
-The Core Team participation in the Working Groups is as follows but other Core Team Members will participate in an ad hoc fashion according to the needs of the Working Group.
+Core Team members participated in working groups according to their experience and knowledge.
+Dr. O'Brien participated in all Working Groups, assuring there was cohesion and integration across working groups.
+The Team Leaders reported to the PERCH Core Team on a weekly basis thereby assuring that working group decisions, needs, and approaches were kept on track from a strategic, budget, and scientific perspective.

-Multiple specimens will be obtained from each case and control:
+Multiple body specimens were obtained from each case and control:

 - Acute blood

 - Nasopharyngeal and oropharyngeal swabs

 - Induced sputum or gastric aspirate if sputum is not obtained (cases only)